Danielle Sheypuk: Professional achievements

-Sheypuk has established a private therapy practice that employs Skype-based treatment, which she engineered specifically to make it easier for people with disabilities to attend sessions.
+Sheypuk established a private therapy practice that employed Skype-based treatment, which she engineered specifically to make it easier for people with disabilities to attend sessions.

-She is also a board member of the market-research advocacy firm disABILITYincites, which is pursuing a major multi-sector study of the American disabled consumer.
+She was also a board member of the market-research advocacy firm disABILITYincites, which is pursuing a major multi-sector study of the American disabled consumer.

+Death

+Sheypuk died unexpectedly on April 5, 2026, at the age of 48.

 Recognition

-Dr. Sheypuk has been honored as an Outstanding Woman with a Physical Disability by the Christopher and Dana Reeve Foundation and featured in their Paralysis Resource Guide (Christopher and Dana Reeve Foundation, "Paralysis Resource Guide," Contributed under "Portraits," Fall/Winter 2013).
-She is also the recipient of The Women's Therapy Center Institute of NYC Award 2015, the Marywood University Alumni Award-Award of Excellence in Health and Human Services 2014 and served as the Ambassador for the Christopher and Dana Reeve Foundation 2014.
+Sheypuk was honored as an Outstanding Woman with a Physical Disability by the Christopher and Dana Reeve Foundation and featured in their Paralysis Resource Guide (Christopher and Dana Reeve Foundation, "Paralysis Resource Guide," Contributed under "Portraits," Fall/Winter 2013).
+She was also the recipient of The Women's Therapy Center Institute of NYC Award 2015, the Marywood University Alumni Award-Award of Excellence in Health and Human Services 2014 and served as the Ambassador for the Christopher and Dana Reeve Foundation 2014.
 In 2016, she was honored as one of the "21 Leaders for the 21 Century," as recognized by Women's eNews in New York City.

-Media and TV appearances
+Media and television appearances

-Sheypuk has appeared in features in the New York Daily News, Upworthy, HuffPost, WCBS Radio, SiriusXM Doctor Radio, WNBC's Weekend Today in NY, WNBC's New York Nightly News, ABC News, Yahoo!, Cosmopolitan, Marie Claire, and Elle Magazine.
+Sheypuk appeared in features in the New York Daily News, Upworthy, HuffPost, WCBS Radio, SiriusXM Doctor Radio, WNBC's Weekend Today in NY, WNBC's New York Nightly News, ABC News, Yahoo!, Cosmopolitan, Marie Claire, and Elle Magazine.

 Publications

-Sheypuk has authored columns for several disability magazines, including Quest (the national publication of the Muscular Dystrophy Association) (Quest Magazine of the Muscular Dystrophy Association, "From Where I Sit," March/April 2007), Directions (the national publication of the Spinal Muscular Atrophy Association) (Directions Magazine of the Spinal Muscular Atrophy Association, "Ms. Wheelchair New York: On the topic of dating, sex, and relationships," Spring 2013) and Women's eNews.
+Sheypuk authored columns for several disability magazines, including Quest (the national publication of the Muscular Dystrophy Association) (Quest Magazine of the Muscular Dystrophy Association, "From Where I Sit," March/April 2007), Directions (the national publication of the Spinal Muscular Atrophy Association) (Directions Magazine of the Spinal Muscular Atrophy Association, "Ms. Wheelchair New York: On the topic of dating, sex, and relationships," Spring 2013) and Women's eNews.